Technology Temerity

 Introduction

-Opening a model is well documented for the bootstrap framework, assuming the model’s contents are located within the same document.
-However, if the model target is a remote file the process becomes slightly more nebulous.
-After some experimenting and Stack Overflow research I have compiled the following steps to do so.
+Opening a modal is well documented for the Bootstrap framework when the modal’s contents are located within the same document.
+However, if the modal content is stored in a remote file, the process becomes slightly more nebulous.
+After some experimenting and Stack Overflow research, I compiled the following steps.

 Link

-The link for opening a model must still target a container element of some sort, typically a DIV id.
+The link for opening a modal must still target a container element of some sort, typically a DIV id.
 You may also choose to target the container by class.
-For remote files, you need to include a href as well, targeting the remote file location.
+For remote files, you need to include an href attribute as well, targeting the remote file location.

-Next you need to prepare the calling document (the same document that contains model link) with a model container.
-This is exactly the same as with a normal model, except you are only adding the model’s container elements, not its content.
+Next you need to prepare the calling document (the same document that contains the modal link) with a modal container.
+This is exactly the same as with a normal modal, except you are only adding the modal’s container elements, not its content.

 <div class="modal-dialog">